 Important Note: Certain arrangements may not be amended or transferred after they have been confirmed and any alteration could incur a cancellation charge of up to 100% of that part of the arrangements.

-Passengers who do not travel and do not officially cancel either in writing or online are termed a “no show”; any such passengers are not eligible for any refund and will be charged 100% of the total price.
-Please note that insurance premiums and amendments charges are not refundable in any circumstances.
+Passengers who do not travel and do not officially cancel either in writing or online are termed a “no-show”; any such passengers will be deemed to have cancelled and are not eligible for any refund and will incur 100% of the total price.
+Where provided passenger welcome packs and their contents remain our property for all cancelled and no-show passengers.

 Important Note: Certain arrangements may not be amended after they have been confirmed and any alteration or cancellation could incur a cancellation charge of up to 100% of that part of the arrangements in addition to the charge above.